 Some of the identifications listed may need to interchange, as decans habitually do (Neugebauer 1969).
 The matches evoke some known asterisms, and omit others, which is typical of decans.
 Iconic sets larger than sixteen include lower frequency attributes, which are more ambiguous.
 Sets smaller than sixteen, such as solar zodiacs of twelve characters, contact the four doubled types (Taurus, Leo, Scorpius and Aquarius) into one each, and omit some high frequency archetypal features.

-The German folk rhyme demonstrates the optional nature of zodiacs: 10 Libra’s swallow is borrowed from 1 Taurus; 2 Taurus’ Wolf is from 10c Libra-Scorpius; 15 Gemini’s twins are borrowed from 4 Pisces; 5 Aquarius’ giant is sometimes at 15 Gemini.
-Constellations do not explain why hour decans worldwide are similar (Allen 1899.
-He remains the leading authority on star lore).
+The German folk rhyme demonstrates the optional nature of zodiacs: 10 Teacher or Libra’s swallow is borrowed from 1 Builder /Tower or Taurus; 2 Builder or Taurus’ Wolf is from 9c Basket Lid; 15 Maker or Gemini’s twins are borrowed from 4 King or Pisces; 5 Priest or Aquarius’ giant is sometimes at 15 Maker or Gemini.
+Constellations do not explain why hour decans worldwide are similar (Allen 1899, who is still the leading reference on star lore).
 The source of culture lies deeper than similarity or ‘correspondence theory’.
 Artists and storytellers express subconscious inspiration, not merely inventions.

 The core archetypal set of sixteen, typical of artworks, is most stable, with standard frequencies of attributes.
 Most Pictish stones contain fourteen characters, thus a slightly contracted set, but not zodiacs.
 They tend to split the Leo-Aquarius axes in two, and to combine the Taurus-Scorpius axes into one.